 Oh, you mean a quid pro quo?

-You do this, we will do that.
+We will do that.

-You don't do this, we may not do that.
+We may not do that.

 None of that exists in this.

-Yours are most importantly, and this is absurd that this has gotten to this level.
+And this is absurd that this has gotten to this level.

-This is another Peter Strock line.
+This is another Peter Strzok line.

 I mean, think about that for a moment.

-I mean, these members of Congress think that's okay.
+I mean, these members of Congress think that's okay?

-Have a whistleblower on the president, but besides that, it doesn't even meet the standards of whistleblower.
+But besides that, it doesn't even meet the standards of whistleblower.

-We already had it with the Australian prime minister early on in the career, and there was some president somewhere, I forget who, that also we had the transcripts of the president's conversation with world leaders leaked.
+Number one, what foreign leader, we already had it with the Australian prime minister early on in the career, and there was some president somewhere, I forget who, that also we had the transcripts of the president's conversation with world leaders leaked.

-Uh, how does a president conduct his constitutional duty, his enumerated power as commander-in-chief?
+How does a president conduct his constitutional duty, his enumerated power as commander-in-chief?

-And in fact, he's being undermined by members in the government that don't like him that are leaking these these private conversations with the commander-in-chief and world leaders of other countries.
+And in fact, he's being undermined by members in the government that don't like him that are leaking these private conversations with the commander-in-chief and world leaders of other countries.

 There's no world leader that will be willing to have an honest conversation on the phone with Donald Trump or any other president.

-I mean, this who would put up with this?
+Who would put up with this?

 Why would you tolerate this?